bkatzung/kcsg-kartra-pages/readme.txt

 To configure:

-1. Paste the Kartra Embed code (or URL portion from it) into the source input of the KCSG Kartra Pages controls area in the page editor.
+1. Paste the Kartra Embed code (or URL portion from it) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor.
 2. When you select the Kartra Download option and click Apply, KKP downloads and stores the most recently published version of the Kartra Page in the